gaehlerm/SoftwareEngineering/README.md

 	check(email_address)
 ```

-This function clearly has a side effect.
 It says nothing about a hidden counter, thus this is hidden behavior that is not mentioned in the function name and thus should be avoided.
 Additionally, side effects may lead to temporal coupling as the order of calling functions with side effects matter.

 A better name for this function would be `log_in_and_increase_counter`, though that would make it apparent that the function does more than one thing and thus violates the SRP.
+A function name shouldn't contain an `and` as this indicates a violation of the SRP.

 Side effects also become a real problem when testing code.
 When calling the above function `log_in` twice, the value of `counter` will be different every time.
 This will make the tests very brittle because of the temporal coupling.
+And as we'll learn in the chapter on testing [Testing/Writing better Code with Tests], brittle tests are a strong indication of bad code.

 ## Temporal coupling